-A balanced diet and proper nutrition is important for overall health and functioning, and in people with Parkinson’s disease (PD), good nutrition is essential and may help with the management of symptoms.
-Diet and the timing of meals can also impact medication schedules, as well as the effectiveness of medications for PD.
-As PD is a chronic, progressive disease, the nutritional needs of the individual may change over time.1
+A balanced diet and proper nutrition is important for overall health and functioning.
+In people with Parkinson’s disease (PD), good nutrition is essential and may help them better manage their symptoms.
+Diet and the timing of meals can also impact drug schedules, as well as the effectiveness of drugs for PD.
+PD is a chronic, progressive disease, so the nutritional needs of each person may change over time.1

 Nutritional assessments for Parkinson’s disease

-A registered dietitian, or nutritionist, is an important part of the healthcare team for people with Parkinson’s.
-Registered dietitians are food and nutrition experts and they can provide helpful advice to cope with some of the symptoms of PD, like difficulty swallowing, constipation, or changes in weight.
+A registered dietitian (RD) or nutritionist is an important part of the care team for people with PD.
+Registered dietitians are food and nutrition experts.
+They can provide helpful advice to cope with some of the symptoms of PD, like difficulty swallowing, constipation, or changes in weight.

-Registered dietitians can provide a nutritional assessment, which includes an evaluation of the individual’s food and nutrient intake, their lifestyle, and their medical history.
-Nutritional assessments should be performed routinely in people with PD, as their needs frequently change as the disease progresses.
-Nutritional advice can contribute to the improvement of PD symptoms and increase health-related quality of life.1,2
+RDs can provide a nutritional assessment.
+This includes an evaluation of the person's food and nutrient intake, their lifestyle, and their medical history.
+Nutritional assessments should be regularly performed in people with PD.
+This is because their needs often change as the disease progresses.
+Nutritional advice can help improve PD symptoms and increase health-related quality of life.1,2

 Nutritional issues in Parkinson’s disease

 While motor symptoms of PD are a key symptom of the condition, it can also cause other nutritional issues as the disease progresses, including:3